ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Theoretical Analysis

-We first recall the nature of the problem at hand, explicted in Eq. (\ref{eq:MAP}), which is a constrained Maximum A Posteriori (MAP) inference problem over the output distribution of an auto-regressive neural model.
-MAP inference under logical constraints is known to be NP-hard in general, even when the model is a Bayesian network with treewidth 1~\citep{roth96}.
-Our setting considers more expressive temporal constraints (LTL$_f$) and long sequences over symbolic outputs, making exact inference intractable.
-Thus, we develop a structured approximate inference method that is sound and tractable in practice.
+We recall that our problem (Eq.~\ref{eq:MAP}) is a constrained Maximum A Posteriori (MAP) inference task over the outputs of an autoregressive model.
+MAP inference with logical constraints is NP-hard in general, even for Bayesian networks of treewidth one~\citep{roth96}.
+We therefore design a structured approximate method that is tractable in practice yet guarantees soundness.